Skip to content

 I see this request all the time.
 From clients to peers, developers to product execs.

+The idea is that with the right template: you fill in the squares and your viola your roadmap is ready.
 I get it.
-A roadmap feels like such a great thing, its an artifact that says "this is what we're doing, and how we'll do it".
+A roadmap feels like such a great thing, its an artifact that says "this is what we're doing, and when we'll do it".